-We aim for a fibre portfolio with leading environmental performance based on circularity.
+We aim for a fibre portfolio with leading environmental performance based on circular economy.

-Cellulose fibres are the most important raw material in the paper industry.
-We utilise wood-based virgin fibres as well as recycled fibres based on recovered paper.
-The use of recycled paper fibres is the most sustainable option of the two.
-WEPA already uses 40% recycled fibers, while the industry average is only 20%.
-Our target is to reduce the environmental footprint of our fibre raw materials by 25% until 2030, partly by using at least 60% recycled fibres and virgin fibre alternatives.
-For the remaining wood-based virgin fibres, we ensure 100% certification by FSC and PEFC until 2025 and work with suppliers on additional measures to promote sustainable forestry and biodiversity.
+Cellulose fibres are the most important raw material of the paper industry.
+Wood-based virgin fibres, recovered paper-based recycled fibres, and alternative virgin fibres such as miscanthus are used.
+In this, the use of recovered paper fibres is the most sustainableoption.
+We have set ourselves the goal of reducing the environmental footprint of our fibre raw materials by 25% by 2030, among other measures by using at least 60% recovered fibres and virgin fibre alternatives.
+For the remaining wood-based virgin fibres, we ensure, at a minimum, 100% certification via FSC® (FSC-C016151) and PEFC (PEFC/04-32-0775) by 2025 and work with suppliers on additional measures to promote sustainable forestry and biodiversity.